 Click image to view FULL SIZE PAINTING

-John McCartin was born in Sydney on March 9th 1954, and showed remarkable drawing ability at a young age and felt strangely attracted to the Australian landscape.
-Painting as a hobby since 1974, John has now taken on landscape painting more seriously and on a professional basis since 1991.
-He has been influenced greatly by artists such as Hans Heysen, Elioth Gruner and Arthur Streeton whose unpretentious works have inspired him over many years.
+John McCartin was born in Sydney on March 9th, 1954.
+He showed remarkable drawing ability at a young age and felt strangely attracted to the Australian landscape.
+Painting as a hobby since 1974, John has taken on landscape painting on a professional basis since 1991.
+John has been influenced greatly by artists such as Hans Heysen, Elioth Gruner and Arthur Streeton whose unpretentious works have inspired him over many years.

 John’s subject matter is wide and diverse and he possesses extraordinary drafting skills.
 He demonstrates great versatility with a wide range of mediums such as pencil, charcoal, conte, pastel, oils and watercolour to produce landscapes, seascapes, floral/still life, human figure/portraits as well as works featuring birds and animals.
 Visually striking and convincing representations of the real thing, Johns’ works have great beauty and intense realism, designed to stir the heart and lift the soul.
 John uses colour and tone to create a powerful illusion of space, light and atmosphere.
 Light, particularly, is a notable feature of his work, prompting comments by viewers, artists and reputable judges.
 These qualities combined with John’s keen powers of observation, superb drawing skill and passionate response to an inexhaustible array of subjects, sets him apart from most other artists.
 His works can be found in private and corporate collections worldwide.